Luis Moreno Ocampo: Judicial highlights

-As first prosecutor of the International Criminal Court, his mandate was to establish the Office of the Prosecutor and decide where to initiate the first investigations.
-Under his mandate, the Office of the Prosecutor analyzed 17 situations around the world and opened investigations in seven different countries.
-He successfully prosecuted for crimes against humanity three heads of state, including the president of Sudan, Omar al-Bashir.
+As the first prosecutor of the International Criminal Court, his mandate was to establish the Office of the Prosecutor and decide where to initiate the first investigations.
+Under his mandate, the Office analyzed 17 situations around the world and opened investigations in seven different countries.
+He successfully prosecuted three heads of state, including the president of Sudan, Omar al-Bashir.

-At the age of 32, Luis Moreno Ocampo became deputy prosecutor of the Trial of the Juntas, where those most responsible for the National Reorganization Process were tried for the first time.
+At the age of 32, Luis Moreno Ocampo became deputy prosecutor of the Trial of the Juntas, where those most responsible for the National Reorganization Process were tried for human rights violations.
 He also conducted trials for military negligence of those most responsible for the Malvinas–Falklands War, cases of corruption by senior government officials, and trials for the military rebellions of January 1988 and the last one in December 1990.

-Moreno Ocampo has been a visiting professor at the American Stanford (2002) and Harvard universities (2003), Hebrew University and USC, and a senior fellow at Yale University, Harvard University and New York University.
+Moreno Ocampo has been a visiting professor at Stanford University (2002) and Harvard (2003), Hebrew University and USC, and a senior fellow at Yale University, Harvard University and New York University.
 He has acted as a consultant to the World Bank, the Inter-American Development Bank and the United Nations.
 He was a member of the advisory council of Transparency International and a founder of NGO Poder Ciudadano.

 Luis Moreno Ocampo received the Legion of Honor of France and was distinguished in 2011 as one of 100 Global Thinkers by the publication Foreign Policy.
 In the same year, The Atlantic included him among its "Brave Thinkers", a guide to people risking their reputations, fortunes and lives in pursuit of big ideas.